vyonizr/vyonizr.github.io/content/posts/blog/2020/06/23-building-a-cat-facts-app-with-flask/index.md

 ```

 1. `Flask(__name__)` creates an instance of Flask. `__name__` refers to the parent directory the file is in, which is `flaskr`.
 2. As previously mentioned, `flask` has templating engine called Jinja.
-This is useful for rendering HTML pages
+This is useful for rendering HTML pages.
 3. Invoke `CORS(app)` to enable CORS
 4. Declare a route to the root and serve a page